rizinorg/book/src/debugger/windbg.md

 # WinDBG Backend for Windows (DbgEng)

-On Windows, radare2 can use `DbgEng.dll` as a debugging backend, allowing it to make use of WinDBG's capabilities, supporting dump files, local and remote user and kernel mode debugging.
+On Windows, rizin can use `DbgEng.dll` as a debugging backend, allowing it to make use of WinDBG's capabilities, supporting dump files, local and remote user and kernel mode debugging.